StarPlayrX/bigmac/README.md

 # 🍔 bigmac

-* Big Sur macOS 11 Mac Pro patcher
+Big Sur macOS 11 Mac Pro patcher.

 ## Update
 * Added an original Startup Disk tool to the repo.
 Created by StarPlayrX.